pgmj/RISEkbmRasch/README.md

 r.fontsize <- 15

 ### pre-set our chosen cut-off values for some commonly used indices:
+### these are used to create highlight colors in tables
 msq_min <- 0.7
 msq_max <- 1.3
 zstd_min <- -2